-GISS stands for give, invest, save, spend.
+GISS stands for giving, invest, save, spend.
 The child decorates a box for each category.
 Every week, a certain percentage of the allowance goes into the four boxes.

-The investing box is for a very long term goal, a car, college, a gap year trip.
-It’s up to you to decide the investment vehicle and for little kids you can keep it simple; if we keep this money at home, it only grows when you add to it.
-If we put it in the bank, a CD, a bond, Betterment, additional money is added that you didn’t have to earn.
-As they get older you can explain the finer points of interest and investing.
+The investing box is a very long-term goal, a car, college, a gap year trip.
+It’s up to you to decide the investment vehicle and for little kids, you can keep it simple; if we keep this money at home, it only grows when you add to it.
+If we put it in the bank, a CD, a bond,

 The spending box is for things they want to buy in the short term, a small toy, a movie ticket, a book.
 This is “walking around money.”
 It’s nice to have the sense of agency a little money in the pocket provides.